chronicleworks/chronicle/docs/domain_modeling.md

 #### PublishedGuidance

-A published guidance document, containing a digital signature of the released PDF.
+A published guidance document.
+In the future, Chronicle will support having this entity contain a digital signature of the released PDF.

 Has no attributes.